buoy-graphql/buoy/docs/master/getting-started/configuration.md

 # Configuration

+You must define the Buoy-configuration and add it as a provider.

+// TODO Example

 ## General
 General configuration of the Buoy-client.
 Please note that some of these values can be overwritten by the options on a specific `Query` or `Mutation`.